Skip to main content

 Regulation

 If excess amino acids/proteins are consumed, a change in gene expression can increase levels of the enzymes in the urea cycle.
 In the short term, the activity is regulated by the enzyme that provides access into the cycle, carbamoyl phosphate synthase, whose activity is regulated by N-acetylglutamic acid and which catalyzes the rate-limiting step.
-As shown above, without the allosteric regulator, NAG, the enzyme is functionally inactive.
-The levels of NAG are determined by the enzyme NAG synthase, which itself is regulated by free arginine, the immediate precursor of urea in the cycle.
-Supplemental arginine is given to patients with urea disorder system and its effect probably occurs through the regulation of NAG synthase.
+As shown above, the enzyme is functionally inactive without the allosteric regulator, NAG.
+The levels of NAG are determined by the enzyme NAG synthase, which is regulated by free arginine, the immediate precursor of urea in the cycle.
+Supplemental arginine is given to patients with urea disorder system, and its effect probably occurs through the regulation of NAG synthase.

 The link between the urea cycle and the TCA cycle

-Two of the major pathways you have explored, the TCA and urea cycles, are not linear but cyclic pathways.
-What advantages do "circular" offer over linear ones?
+Two major pathways you have explored, the TCA and urea cycles, are not linear but cyclic.
+What advantages do "circular" pathways offer over linear ones?
 Perhaps a comparison to economic pathways offers a clue.
-In a linear economy, raw materials are used to produce a product which is eventually discarded as trash.
+In a linear economy, raw materials are used to produce a product, which is eventually discarded as trash.
 Unfortunately, linear pathways dominate our world at a great cost to our environment.
-To reduce the inefficiencies in a linear economy and make it more viable and to decrease environmental damage and associated climate change, the world should move to a circular economy.
+To reduce the inefficiencies in a linear economy, make it more viable, and decrease environmental damage and associated climate change, the world should move to a circular economy.
 A circular economy is characterized by what has been referred to as the 3Rs: reduce, reuse, and recycle.
 This saves resources and energy.
 These characteristics also apply to circular biochemical pathways as reduced levels of metabolites get reused and recycled.

-Given this, it should not come as a surprise that the urea and TCA cycle are linked, especially given that fumaric acid is a product of the urea cycle and a cyclic metabolite of the TCA cycle.
+Given this, it should not be surprising that the urea and TCA cycles are linked, especially given that fumaric acid is a product of the urea cycle and a cyclic metabolite of the TCA cycle.
 In addition, aspartic acid is one transamination step away from oxaloacetate.
-The interconnections between the urea cycle and the TCA cycle are shown in Figure \(\PageIndex{12}\) along with two additions, the malate aspartate shuttle, and the aspartate arginosuccinate shunt.
+The interconnections between the urea and TCA cycles are shown in Figure \(\PageIndex{12}\), along with two additions, the malate aspartate shuttle and the aspartate arginosuccinate shunt.

 Figure \(\PageIndex{12}\): Urea and TCA cycles linked by the malate aspartate shuttle and the aspartate arginosuccinate shunt.